samuelvolpone/samuelvolpone.github.io/RainfallinAustraila.md

     ```

 3. For the numerical variables, plot box plots based on values of `y`.
-Do you see a difference between the box plots for any of the variables you choose?

     ```{r}
     # Variables of interest